Punk 45: Kill the Hippies! Kill Yourself!

+Release

-ReleasePunk 45: Kill the Hippies!
+Punk 45: Kill the Hippies!
 Kill Yourself! was released by Soul Jazz Records on November 11, 2013.
 It was released to coincide with a publication of a book edited by Jon Savage on punk music cover art.

 Reception

 Jim Caroll of The Irish Times gave the album a four star out of five rating, stating that the album was"Brimming with both classics and rare cuts" and that it was "a reminder of the many hometown heroes who found a way to channel their anger, frustration and excess energy though a bunch of scratchy riffs topped by a furious opening salvo of one-two-three-four."

 Joe Banks of The Quietus proclaimed that the music contained music that was "very much of their time, enjoyably cartoonish or anti-authoritarian without necessarily being socially conscious." and that "for the most part, your enjoyment of this compilation will depend on your enthusiasm/tolerance for shouty blokes with scratchy guitars, knocking out a basic riff and seeing where it takes them".
 Banks concluded that "this album is ample evidence that its spirit was alive and kicking long before then if only you knew where to look."